DataDog/datadog-api-client-ruby/docs/v2/MetricsAPI.md

 > <MetricTagConfigurationResponse> create_tag_configuration(metric_name, body)

-Create a tag configuration

 Create and define a list of queryable tag keys for an existing count/gauge/rate/distribution metric.
 Optionally, include percentile aggregations on any distribution metric.
 Can only be used with application keys of users with the `Manage Tags for Metrics` permission.

 ### Examples